 As the name implies, the new Monaco Twenty Four is equipped with their in-house Calibre 36 automatic movement.
-Beating at a rather unusual (only Zenith uses such fast movements on a really large scale with their El Primero family of movements) frequency of 36,000 semi-oscillations per hour, the caliber is quite precise allowing to measure time intervals with precision of 1/10th of a second.
+Beating at a rather unusual (only Zenith uses such fast movements on a large scale with their El Primero family of movements) frequency of 36,000 semi-oscillations per hour, the caliber is quite precise allowing to measure time intervals with precision of 1/10th of a second.

-This sort of precision is probably absolutely superfluous, but it is still very nice for such an expensive (it retails way above the psychologically important €10,000 mark) to be powered by one of the finest mechanisms currently in use by Swiss majors.
+This sort of precision is probably absolutely superfluous, but it is still nice for such an expensive (it retails way above the psychologically important €10,000 mark) to be powered by one of the finest mechanisms currently in use by Swiss majors.

-Despite its remarkably high speed, the caliber lasts as long as 50 hours, which makes it quite comfortable if you have more than one mechanical watch, but don’t plan to use it with an automatic winder.
+Despite its remarkably high speed, the caliber lasts as long as 50 hours, which makes it more comfortable if you have more than one mechanical watch, but don’t plan to use it with an automatic winder.

-As the concept model, the new Tag Heuer Monaco Twenty Four Calibre 36 Chronograph features an upside-down small seconds indicator with “00” starting at 6 hours, not at 12 as on almost all other watches.
+As the concept model, the new Tag Heuer Monaco Twenty Four features an upside-down small seconds indicator with “00” starting at 6 hours, not at 12 as on almost all other watches.
 Although the design may be fairly confusing at the beginning, I am positively sure that it will take almost no time for the timekeeper’s owner to adapt to the new layout.

 At 40.5 millimeters wide, the watch is not terribly large.
-However, the way the blocky case with its relatively long horns is machined out of a single block of steel makes it look very massive on a normal wrist.
+However, the way the blocky case with its relatively long horns is machined out of a single block of steel makes it look massive on a normal wrist.
 Surprisingly, its bulkiness is actually quite imposing: there is a certain aura of masculine presence about this gorgeous timekeeper, which is only enhanced by its massive chronograph push-pieces and large setting crown.

-I could even argue that, unlike many other similarly styled timepieces, this one would even look great not only with some casual clothing, but also would be quite home with an expensive formal suit.
+I could even argue that, unlike many other similarly styled timepieces, this one would even look great not only with some casual clothing but also would be home with an expensive formal suit.
 All you will possibly need is to make sure that colors complement each other in an organic way.

 Photos: Tag Heuer